Al Miner & Lama Sing

 — LAMA SING

-Per Lama Sing, each of us has “reviewed the current incarnation and chosen it for all its potential and challenges which are the best to cause your soul to grow and remember its nature.”
+Per Lama Sing, all who have incarnated have “reviewed the current incarnation and chosen it for all its potential and challenges which are the best to cause your soul to grow and remember its Nature.”
 This includes various possible exits, which we call death, that contain opportunities to complete our service to others and to ourself.
 In this incarnation, Al’s choice of exit was “Alpha-1” and longterm medical and hospice care.
 (Alpha-1 Antitrypsin Deficiency is an inherited condition, commonly called genetic COPD.
 It may result in serious lung disease in adults and/or liver disease at any age.)

 By Susan Miner, Witnessed by Friend, Signed Off by Hospice